VNG-Realisatie/nlx/README.md

 - [management-ui (A)](http://management.organization-a.nlx.local:3011) (HTTP: 3011)
 - [management-ui (B)](http://management.organization-b.nlx.local:3021) (HTTP: 3021)

-To log in locally, see credentials in `dex.dev.yaml`
+To log in locally, see credentials in `dex.dev.yaml`.

+To test if the applications are running correctly, create a service called "Test" for "Organization A" and cURL the outway with `curl localhost:7917/Organization-A/Test` on the command line.

+To start the directory UI or documentation website locally:

+- `(cd directory-ui && npm start)` to run the [directory-ui](http://localhost:3001) (HTTP: 3001)
+- `(cd docs/website && npm start)` to run the [docs](http://localhost:3002) (HTTP: 3002)

 ## Deploying and releasing